fedejaure/cookiecutter-modern-pypackage/docs/tutorial.rst

 You should still be in the folder containing the ``pyproject.toml`` file.

-Install the new project's local development requirements inside a virtual environment using pipenv:
+Install the new project's local development requirements inside a virtual environment using poetry:

 .. code-block:: bash